CyberShadow/reveal.js/slides/00-title.md

 Notes:

 - Hello, my name is
-- Thanks for coming and to the organizers
+- Thank you for coming and to the organizers
+- My talk is about
-- Andrei's three cool things
+- Andrei's 3 cool things
-- To make things more interesting, Walter
+- To make things more interesting (Walter)